ANSSI-FR/rust-guide/src/en/01_introduction.md

 already plenty of good learning resources for this purpose (see for instance the
 [Rust documentation main page](https://doc.rust-lang.org)).
-The purpose is rather to guide the programmer and inform him about some pitfalls he may encounter.
+The purpose is rather to guide the programmer and inform them about some pitfalls they may encounter.
 These recommendations form a complement to the good level of trust the Rust language already provides.
 That said, recalls are sometimes necessary for clarity, and the experienced Rust programmer may rely solely on